a472w679/ballot-drop-box/README.md

 Categories=Utility;Application;
 Exec=lxterminal -e "python3 /home/xruyle/dev/ballot-drop-box/dropbox/start.py"
 ```
-- NOTE: that the path to the start.py file is dependent on the raspberry pi

 3) Now you can create a symlink to the .desktop file on the Desktop
 ```